canonical/netbox/docs/customization/custom-scripts.md

 --data '{"data": {"foo": "somevalue", "bar": 123}, "commit": true}'
 ```

+Optionally `schedule_at` can be passed in the form data with a datetime string to schedule a script at the specified date and time.

 ### Via the CLI

 Scripts can be run on the CLI by invoking the management command: